tanner-johnson2718/ESP32_Deluminator/README.md

 * look into exactly what is happining when we crack
     * maybe make a python script for that
     * Only store pertinent eapol info
+    * How do we decrypt traffic on a net
 * Turn wsl by passer into deauth agent
 * IP Logger
 * Memory and Perfomance Analysis